Donald Trump Impeachment Inquiry Is ‘Doomed To Fail,’ Says Ken Starr

-In an interview with Fox News broadcast Saturday, former independent counsel Ken Starr said that the impeachment inquiry into President Donald Trump is “doomed to fail,” Mediaite reports.
+In an interview with Fox News broadcast on Saturday, former independent counsel Ken Starr said that the impeachment inquiry into President Donald Trump is “doomed to fail,” Mediaite reports.

 Starr, who is best known for investigating former President Bill Clinton during the Monica Lewinsky scandal, told host Neil Cavuto on Cavuto Live Saturday that history has shown that impeachment inquiries simply do not work.

-Clinton was impeached by the House of Representatives, largely thanks to Starr’s work, but later acquitted in the Senate.
+Clinton was impeached by the House of Representatives, largely thanks to Starr’s work, but was later acquitted in the Senate.

 “Impeachment is doomed to fail given what we know.
 The facts are flowing in.
-In the history of the country, obviously presidential efforts to impeach do not work.”
+In the history of the country, obviously presidential efforts to impeach do not work,” Starr said.

 Because the inquiry will not result in Trump getting impeached and removed since the Republican Party controls the Senate, according to Starr, the investigation should not even be described as an impeachment investigation.